QA-Vinicius/QA-Vinicius/README.md

 I'm a Software Test Analyst, and this is my automation project repository.

+- 🎓 I hold a degree in Information Systems from the Federal University of Uberlândia (UFU)
 - 📊 I currently work at NTTDATA Brasil
 - 📚 I’m currently learning to CTFL Certification and AWS Certification...